sophi-li/OKRs-self-learning/README.md

 Feel free to use [my OKRs spreadsheet](https://docs.google.com/spreadsheets/u/1/d/1HAFmN-UvrFHBYnMRrjpgCKGGjZT1sZnnWI5YfOrw0uo/edit?pli=1#gid=0) as a template for your own self study plan.
 1. Brainstorm possible objectives, using the question, "Where do you want to go?", as a starting point.
 Ask yourself "What does wild success look like?" to think big.
 2. Narrow down your objectives to 5-6.
-3. Brainstorm possible KRs, using the the question, "How will I pace myself to see if I am getting there?", as a guide.
+3. Brainstorm possible KRs, using the question, "How will I pace myself to see if I am getting there?", as a guide.
 4. Narrow down and prioritize KRs that will get you closest to achieving your objective.
 Aim for no more than 5 KRs per objective.
 	- Reminder: KRs are not a to-do list!
 5. Get validation and feedback on your OKRs from those who can give constructive and value additive feedback through their own experience or expertise.